aprksy/labkit/docs/commands/up.md

 ## Behavior

 labkit up orchestrates startup in a safe, dependency-aware order.
 ### Assumption

 1. You are inside a valid lab directory (contains `lab.yaml`)
-2. Incus daemon is running
+2. The selected backend daemon is running (Incus, Docker, etc.)
-3. Template container (e.g., `golden-base`) exists
+3. Template image (e.g., `alpine`, `ubuntu`) exists for the selected backend
 4. Required nodes (if any) are already defined via labkit requires add `<node>`

 The command:

 1. Reads lab.yaml to determine:
     - Local nodes (from `nodes/` directory)
     - Required external nodes (from `requires_nodes`)
+    - Backend to use (from `backend` field)

-2. Checks current state of containers via incus list
+2. Checks current state of nodes via the selected backend
 3. Builds an action plan:
     - First: Start required nodes (if `--no-deps` not set)
     - Then: Start local nodes (filtered by `--only` if used)